TickTeam/guide-tt/ticktick_web_app/how_to_print_a_list.md

 ###How to print a list?
-1.From the Lists view click the downward arrow located near a list name.
+1.Sign in TickTick on web.

-2.Select “Print”.
+2.In the Lists view click the downward arrow located near a list name to select “Print”.

 3.Set paper size, margins, etc. before printing.